hopsoft/bighorn/README.md

 # Bighorn

-A standardized API/interface for event tracking.
+A standardized interface for event tracking.

 ### Supported Backends